Journal

 • Aim: lower residents' energy bills and operational carbon

-• Contract vaguely referenced "Passivhaus principles" / "inspired by Passivhaus" but did not require Passivhaus certification
+• The design and build contract vaguely referred to "Passivhaus principles" / "design inspired by Passivhaus" but didn't require third-party Passivhaus certification

-• Mention of "meeting Passivhaus Standards" without defining what that meant
+• Mention of "meeting Passivhaus Standards" without any definition of what was meant by this.
+Such terms are unenforceable in a contract.

 • No Certified Passivhaus Designer appointed